tom-sherman/blog/posts/04-types-considered-harmful.md

 ---

-Discuss this post in the [GitHub discussion](https://github.com/tom-sherman/blog/discussions/10).
+Discuss this post in the [GitHub discussion](https://github.com/tom-sherman/blog/discussions/10) or [on Twitter](https://twitter.com/tomus_sherman/status/1545436204119822336).